 Roll some snowballs (keep them uniform in size) and start by forming a ring.
 Add another layer of snowballs on top making the circle slightly smaller.
 Keep adding layers making the circle smaller at each level.
 Remember to leave a small gap in the construction to place a tea light when your lantern is ready.
 Be sure to leave a small opening at the top – it will serve as a chimney.
 To finish, place a tea light carefully through a gap, light it and enjoy your wonderful snow lantern.

 9) Make winter crafts

-Borrow some pots and pans from your (mud)kitchen and use them to make snow-pies.
-Decorate with stones, leaves and flowers.
-You can use cake moulds and even paint the snow with water and food colouring to create colourful snow-cakes.
+Borrow some pots and pans from your (mud) kitchen and use them to make snow pies.
+You can use cake moulds and even paint the snow with food colouring or paints to create colourful snow cakes.